 I’ve done it alone lots of times.
 Usually I just don’t feel like waiting until my friends want to go to, so I just buy a ticket and go.
 But I hang out by myself a lot, so I guess I’m used to it.
 If you always are around people, you might feel kind of lonely.
-One piece of advice is to stay in hostels, because it’s much easier to meet others that way.posted over 1 year ago
+One piece of advice is to stay in hostels, because it’s much easier to meet others that way.posted almost 2 years ago

 Wow you are very independent, strong and have personality!
 I would never travel alone, I would be too afraid of doing that!
 I don`t even like to stay at home alone, imagine travel!
-But please be very very careful if you are really going to travel alone!!!posted over 1 year ago
+But please be very very careful if you are really going to travel alone!!!posted almost 2 years ago

 i love traveling alone.. ok. it’s kinda scary and everything but it’s tottaly worth it.
-Everyone should be brave doing thisposted 11 months ago
+Everyone should be brave doing thisposted over 1 year ago

 Make Her Feel Welcome with Chic Points